-We believe that healing from a drug addiction is a journey that takes time and deserves respect.
+We believe that healing from a trauma and addiction are a journey that takes time and deserve respect.
+Trauma has a direct affect on peoples lives and ability to function.
+Annie's House plays an integral role in healing from addiction, trauma and mental health.
 No matter where you are on that journey, we can help you find the way.
 Talk to our friendly and helpful staff today about the options available for people who are interested in admitting themselves, and those who need to admit a family member, friend, or loved one.
 We are here to make sure you or your loved one receives the services necessary for addiction recovery.

 Detox.net is a third-party resource for consumers seeking addiction treatment.
 We list thousands of treatment providers throughout the U.S., often including alumni and staff ratings and reviews, and editorial reviews that provide valuable information for people making difficult decisions.
 Detox.net is not influenced in regards to its ratings or reviews by any treatment center or its sponsors, and we clearly designate advertiser relationships with "Sponsor" or "Ad" or "Advertisement”.